Kakveraglobal/yassera/SUPABASE_SETUP_GUIDE.md

 2. Fill in details and submit
 3. Check for success message
 4. Check your email for confirmation link
+5. Click the confirmation link → Should see "Email Confirmed!" page
+6. Should automatically redirect to home page

 ✅ **Login Flow:**
 1. Click User icon → "Sign In"